Monsters University: Plot

-Next semester, both Sulley and Mike switch majors from scaring to scream can design.
-Sulley is grumpy at Mike while Mike feels hopeless and upset that he cannot continue in the scaring program due to his appearance.
-Determined to prove his worth, Mike enters the annual Scare Games with OK (Oozma Kappa), a small fraternity of misfits, as his team, and makes a deal with Hardscrabble: if OK wins, they and Mike will return to the scare program, or else Mike will have to leave MU.
-Short one team member for full entry into the games, Sulley volunteers.
-With Randy betraying Mike to join RΩR's team and thus ending his friendship with Mike, he begrudgingly accepts Sulley.
-Initially, OK places last in the first round but are saved from elimination when another team is disqualified for cheating, and barely pass the second round.
-The RΩRs invite OK to a mid-game party, then stage a humiliating prank on them and post pictures of it all over campus.
-The team becomes discouraged, so Mike takes them to Monsters Inc., where they sneak in and watch the scarers using their differences as advantages.
-After being chased off by security, the rejuvenated team begins to work together under Mike's coaching and passes the next two challenges right behind RΩR.
-In the final challenge, OK and RΩR face off in a simulator in 1v1 matches, each trying to frighten a dummy child.
+The next semester, both Sulley and Mike enter the scream can design program; Sulley blames Mike for what happened.
+Determined to prove his worth, Mike enters the annual Scare Games with OK (Oozma Kappa), a small fraternity of misfits who have also failed the scare program, as his team.
+He negotiates with Hardscrabble: if OK wins, they and Mike will return to the scare program; otherwise, Mike must leave MU.
+Mike reluctantly accepts Sulley's offer to join the team after Randy ends his friendship with Mike by joining RΩR.
+Mike and Sulley's squabbling leads to OK placing last in the first round, but another team is disqualified for cheating, allowing OK to avoid elimination.
+They also barely pass the second round, and the RΩRs invite OK to a mid-game party, only to humiliate them and post pictures of the prank all over campus.

+Mike secretly helps the discouraged OK by taking them on a trip to Monsters Inc., where they watch scarers using their differences as advantages.
+After being discovered and chased off by security, the rejuvenated team begins working together under Mike's coaching, and passes the next two challenges right behind RΩR.
+For the final challenge, OK and RΩR face off in a simulator in 1v1 matches, each member trying to frighten a dummy child.
 OK wins after Mike racks up a maximum score with his scare.

-However, Mike later discovers that Sulley had rigged the simulator's settings for Mike's turn to guarantee a win, leading to a falling out between the duo.
-The rest of OK discard the trophy in disappointment as Sulley, ashamed of what he had done, admits his guilt to Hardscrabble.
-Outraged at Sulley's betrayal, deciding that no one could be trusted to allow him a fair chance, and still determined to prove he is scary, Mike sneaks through an experimental door to the human world into a summer camp cabin full of children, only to find that none of them are afraid of him.
-Feeling responsible for Mike's predicament, Sulley sneaks past security and Hardscrabble to go after Mike.
-Sulley admits to Mike his own fears and they make amends just as Hardscrabble deactivates the door to keep the other monsters safe as children are seemingly toxic to monsters.
-The duo collaborate to scare the rangers, creating enough energy to power the door from their side, and they escape just as it explodes.
+Mike later discovers that Sulley had rigged the simulator's settings to guarantee a winning score on Mike's turn; the disappointed members of OK discard the trophy as Sulley admits responsibility to Hardscrabble, who scolds and expels him for his betrayal.
+Frustrated by Sulley's lack of faith in him, and determined to prove he is scary, Mike breaks into the school's door lab and sneaks through an experimental door to the human world into a summer camp cabin full of children; however, to his horror, none of them are afraid of him.
+Feeling responsible for Mike's predicament, Sulley sneaks past security and Hardscrabble to pursue Mike.
+Sulley admits to Mike his own fears of inadequacy, and they reconcile as Hardscrabble deactivates the door to keep any humans from passing through.
+Mike and Sulley collaborate to scare a group of park rangers, creating enough energy to power the door from their side, and pass through just before it explodes.